 Joseph E. Aoun, a leader in higher education policy and an internationally renowned scholar in linguistics, is the seventh President of Northeastern University.

 A respected voice on the value of global and experiential education, President Aoun has enhanced Northeastern’s signature co-op program with opportunities around the world and additional flexibility.
-Students are now working, studying, and conducting research in 92 countries and all seven continents.
+Students have worked, studied, and conducted research in 114 countries, on all seven continents.

 Northeastern’s excellence in education, research, and urban and global engagement is attracting highly-talented applicants from throughout the U.S. and around the world.
 This year, it received more than 47,000 applications for freshman admission— the highest in the University’s history.
 During Aoun's presidency, Northeastern has also established a network of graduate campuses and has amassed one of the largest libraries of online and hybrid professional masters programs of any university in the U.S.

 President Aoun came to Northeastern from the University of Southern California’s College of Letters, Arts & Sciences where he was the inaugural holder of the Anna H. Bing Dean’s Chair.
 He received his Ph.D. in linguistics and philosophy from the Massachusetts Institute of Technology and advanced degrees from the University of Paris (France) VIII and Saint Joseph University (Beirut, Lebanon).